The Best Ways For You To Learn Japanese

 This is a great book that will help you understand the complexities of Japanese but also helps you see it in a totally different light.
 I’d say it’s not going to drastically make you better at Japanese, but I’d say for those who are serious, it’s a good book to thumb through.

-#7 – I’m currently looking into Shadowing: Let’s Speak Japanese, Shadowing is a specific technique to learn Japanese which I’ll be covering later down the road.
+#7 Shadowing: Let’s Speak Japanese – I’m currently looking into this method.
+Shadowing is a specific technique to learn Japanese which I’ll be covering later down the road.
+I’ve not finished this, but it is something to consider!

 PRO JAPANESE FLASH CARD LEARNING TRICK: